 While it's ideal to have a PR professional on staff, sometimes it's not feasible to take on that extra cost.
 If you don't have a PR professional on payroll or work with an agency, someone from your company should be your spokesperson.

 "If you don't have the funding to hire a PR person, appoint a company spokesperson and make sure everyone in the business knows who that person is," said John Goodman, owner of John Goodman PR.
 "He or she should handle all dealings with the press.
 The spokesperson should be able to handle media questions, pressing comments and scrutiny while staying calm."

 Allan Dib, founder of Successwise, also recommends getting all your staff on the same page before responding to the press.
 "Depending on the severity of the matter, ensure that all requests for comment are funneled through a senior member of your team."

 3. Acknowledge the mistake.

 Once you have filled in your team and spokesperson or PR representative on the problems, address the mistake.
-If you're in the wrong, you need to acknowledge your mistake, mention what you learned, and say how you'll take this experience and grow as a business.
+If your business was in the wrong, you need to own up to your mistake, mention what you learned, and say how you'll use this experience to grow as a business.